prihandiva/PWL_POS/public/adminlte/docs/javascript/sidebar-search.md

 title: Sidebar Search Plugin
 ---

-The sidebar search plugin provides the functionality to search menu items from the sidebar menu entries.
+The sidebar search plugin provides the functionality to search barang items from the sidebar barang entries.

 ##### Usage